The air space around the airport is secured against all aerial obstacles, in order to allow for safe and uninterrupted air traffic operations.

 Each new fixed (buildings, structures) or temporary object (cranes) in the vicinity of the airport require an assessment in order to determine whether the object creates an unacceptable risk to the safety of flight operations.

-Based on Article.
+Under Art.
 87 par.
-3 of the Aviation Law, the consent for the establishment of a permanent object, the height of which exceeds the amount determined by the regulations limiting obstacles, is granted by manner of an administrative decision by the President of the Civil Aviation Office.
+3 of the Aviation Law Act, the consent for the establishment of a permanent object, the height of which exceeds the amount determined by the regulations limiting obstacles, is granted by manner of an administrative decision by the President of the Civil Aviation Office.

 Civil Aviation Office